abustamantes/Advancing-Deep-Packet-Inspection-in-SDNs-A-Comparative-Analysis-of-P4-and-OpenFlow-Programmability/README.md

   Analyze how P4 enhances DPI functionalities beyond the limitations of OpenFlow, particularly at the application layer.
   ### Real-World Application:
   Simulate real-world network scenarios to test the efficacy of DPI strategies in detecting and managing network threats, particularly focusing on HTTP and SQL traffic.

+## Methodology
+  ### Experimental Setup:
+  Utilization of Open vSwitch and BMv2 switches to create test environments that mimic real-world network conditions.
+  ### Performance Metrics:
+  Measurement of key performance indicators such as packet processing speed, system resource usage, and the accuracy of threat detection.
+  ### Statistical Analysis:
+  Use of advanced statistical tools to analyze the collected data, providing a robust framework for interpreting the results.

+## Implementation Details

+  ### OpenFlow-based DPI:
+  Implemented using POX controller to manage Open vSwitch, focusing on layer 4 (transport layer) traffic inspection.
+  ### P4runtime-based DPI:
+  Utilized the P4 language to program BMv2 switches, enabling deeper packet inspection at the application layer.
+  ### Data Plane-Centric DPI Strategy:
+  Developed a novel approach by embedding DPI functionalities directly into the data plane using P4, thereby reducing dependency on the control plane.

+## Key Findings

+  ### Performance:
+  P4 implementations generally outperformed OpenFlow in terms of processing speed and flexibility.
+  ### Resource Utilization:
+  Data Plane-Centric DPI showed lower latency and resource usage, proving its effectiveness in high-speed network environments.
+  ### Scalability:
+  The P4runtime-based approach demonstrated greater scalability, handling larger data volumes without significant degradation in performance.